learning-zone/java-basics/README.md

 ## Q. How can we create an immutable class in Java?

 Immutable class means that once an object is created, we cannot change its content.
-In Java, all the wrapper classes ( like Integer, Boolean, Byte, Short ) and String class is immutable.
+In Java, all the wrapper classes (like Integer, Boolean, Byte, Short) and String class is immutable.

 **Rules to create immutable classes:**

-* The class must be declared as final (So that child classes can\'t be created)
+* The class must be declared as final
-* Data members in the class must be declared as final ( So that we can\'t change the value of it after object creation )
+* Data members in the class must be declared as final
 * A parameterized constructor
 * Getter method for all the variables in it
-* No setters ( To not have the option to change the value of the instance variable )
+* No setters

 ```java
 /**